 Learn about healthy soil with Acres U.S.A. this summer

-The second annual Healthy Soil Summit is being held in Northern California this August.
-It will consist of 2 days of content and 1 day of farm tours.
+The second annual Healthy Soil Summit is a virtual event taking place this August 25-26, 2020.
+It will consist of 2 days of high quality soil education and interaction with experts.
 Klaas Martens – husband of this article’s author, Mary-Howell Martens – will be giving the keynote presentation.
 Learn more about the Healthy Soil Summit here.